breakcrypto/phantom/README.md

 # Phantom-node Daemon

 Phantom nodes requires no static IP address, no copy of the blockchain, and no proof-of-service.
 As such, you can run a node on any IP address of your liking: `1.1.1.1` or `8.8.8.8` if you wish.
+Phantoms also support live hot-swap with currently running nodes, there is no need to re-queue.

 The phantom daemon is extremely lightweight allowing you to run hundreds of nodes from a modest machine if you wished.
 And, possibly most importantly, you can move your currently running masternodes to phantom nodes without restarting since a real IP address is no longer a requirement.

 The phantom daemon is custom built wallet designed to replicate only what is required for pre-EVO masternodes to run; it replaces the masternode daemon piece.
 It does not handle any wallet private keys and has no access to your coins.
 You will still need a wallet to start your masternodes, but once started, the phatom node system will handle the rest for you.